Skip to main content

 • Secret — An opaque secret storing the database name, root password, and user credentials, injected into the container at startup.

-• Identity & Policy — An identity bound to the workload with reveal access to the database credentials secret.
+• Identity & Policy — An identity bound to the workload with reveal access to the database credentials secret, and cloud storage access when backup is enabled.

 • phpMyAdmin Workload (optional) — A web-based database management interface.
 Enabled when enablePhpMyAdmin: true.